phamthanhsang-cs/SOC-in-my-Pocket/installation-notes/README.md

 ```
 ## Important Note !
 * My documentation does not provide a detailed, step-by-step installation guide.
 Instead, it highlights my experiences, troubleshooting tips, and solutions to potential issues you may encounter during setup.
 * The focus here is on getting each platform up and accessible.
-For guidance on integrating all components together, please refer to the [Integration] section.
+For guidance on configuring and integrating all components together, please refer to the [Deployment](https://github.com/phamthanhsang-cs/SOC-in-my-Pocket/tree/main/deployment) section.